Amitav Roy

 Part 2 Creating partial views and loading them inside the container view

-Organizing page mark up and having separate partials inside Code Igniter is something which I really enjoy and it is very important when you project has a lot of pages.
+Organising page mark up and having separate partials inside Code Igniter is something which I really enjoy and it is very important when you project has a lot of pages.
+It's part of the MVC pattern which most of us would typically follow for our application architecture.
+Laravel is also one such framework which does that and you can read more about how I implemented MVC pattern to build my blog.

 The basic idea is to have all the repeating elements of the page as individual views and only work on the piece of content which is required.
 This also helps the themer work in sync with the development process.